Seats.Aero guide: Find award seats, the fast and painless way

 Since Seats.Aero is basically polling the airline website for availability, it will show you whatever the airline website sees.

-Most of the time there won’t be issues, but some programmes, most infamously Avianca LifeMiles, are infamous for showing “phantom space”- award seats that show up in the search results, but disappear when you try to book them.
+Most of the time there won’t be issues, but some programmes, most infamously Avianca LifeMiles, can show “phantom space”- award seats that show up in the search results, but disappear when you try to book them.
 However, since they reflect in the search results, Seats.Aero will show them nonetheless.

 It’s best practice not to transfer any miles until you’ve verified yourself that the seats are available for booking on your preferred airline frequent flyer programme website.